-C-9 Reporting Man-hours Provided
+9 Reporting Man-hours Provided

-- A. The Contractor shall submit to the COTR, no later than five (5) working days after the last working day of each previous period, a Building Service Contractor Work Report (Work Report) or an equivalent substitute approved by the COTR. - B. The Contractor shall submit Work Reports to the COTR on a weekly basis, with a monthly summary at the end of the month. - C. The Contractor or its agent shall certify the accuracy of the report. - D. This report will be used by the Government to verify compliance with the man-hour requirements of the Contract.
+- A. The Contractor shall submit to the COTR, no later than five (5) working days after the last working day of each previous month, a Building Service Contractor Work Report (Work Report) or an equivalent substitute approved by the COTR. - B. The Contractor shall submit Work Report to the COTR on a monthly basis. - C. The Contractor or its agent shall certify the accuracy of the report. - D. This report will be used by the Government to verify compliance with the man-hour requirements of the BPA.

-C-10 Contract Guard Labor Category
+10 Contract Guard Labor Category

-Only DOL category Guard II security guards may be utilized to perform services under this Contract.
+Only DOL category Guard II security guards may be utilized to perform services under this BPA.
 All category Guard II security guards must be firearms qualified.
-Any attempt by the Contractor to compensate Guard II security guards at an hourly rate of less than that established for a Guard II during the performance of this Contract will be considered a breach of Contract and will be grounds for termination for default.
+Any attempt by the Contractor to compensate guard II security guards at an hourly rate of less than that established for a guard II during the performance of this BPA will be considered a breach of Contract and will be grounds for termination for cause.

-C-11 Contract Effort Required
+11 BPA Effort Required

-C-11.1 Contract Effort Required - Productive Hours
+11.1 BPA Effort Required - Productive Hours

-The minimum productive hours required by the Government will be specified on each task order issued.
-See Exhibit 1, for further details on the estimated man-hours of service required by the Government.
+The minimum productive hours required by the Government will be specified on each call issued.
+See Exhibit 1 for further details on the estimated man-hours of service required by the Government.

-C-11.2 Contract Effort Required - Supervisory Hours
+11.2 BPA Effort Required - Supervisory Hours

-- A. Specific hours of supervision will not be required under this Contract.
-Instead, the Contractor shall be responsible for providing a level of supervision sufficient to ensure effective performance by the productive security guards over the course of this Contract.
-See Section C-7 for further information regarding supervisory security guard duties and responsibilities. - B. In the event the Government determines that the supervision provided by the Contractor is insufficient to effectively manage the security guards, the Government and Contractor shall meet to discuss the Contractor's supervision plan and ways in which the Contractor's performance can be improved at not additional cost. - C. All costs associated with the Contractor's supervision must be factored into the offering prices, as they will not be itemized or paid for separately by the Government after Contract award.
+- A. Specific hours of supervision will not be required under this BPA.
+Instead, the Contractor shall be responsible for providing a level of supervision sufficient to ensure effective performance by the productive security guards over the course of this BPA. - B. In the event that the Government determines that the supervision provided by the Contractor is insufficient to effectively manage the security guards, the Government and Contractor shall meet to discuss the Contractor's Supervision plan and ways in which the Contractor's performance can be improved. - C. All costs associated with the Contractor's Supervision must be factored into the offering prices, as they will not be itemized or paid for separately by the Government after BPA award.

-C-11.3 Contract Effort Required - Reserve Security Guard Force
+11.3 BPA Effort Required - Reserve Security Guard Force

 - A. The Contractor shall be required to maintain, at all times, an on-call reserve force.
-This reserve force shall be of sufficient size to provide the amount of temporary or emergency staffing (TAS/SAS) services (e.g., services in the event of a natural disaster, civil disturbance, or other unanticipated event) estimated in Section M. Additionally, the reserve force shall be of sufficient size to enable the Contractor to provide post coverage in the event of scheduled or unscheduled Contract security guard absences.
-All reserve security guards must meet the minimum qualification standards required in this Contract before working any post under this Contract. - B. The Contractor shall ascertain how this reserve security guard force shall be acquired and maintained; however, the Government requires that the Contractor maintain a reserve force equivalent to at least 10% of the existing security guard force at any given time.
-The Contractor should factor the costs for maintaining a reserve security guard force into the offering prices, as they will not be itemized or paid for separately by the Government after Contract award.
+This reserve force shall be of sufficient size to provide the amount of temporary or emergency staffing (TAS/SAS) services (e.g., services in the event of a natural disaster, civil disturbance, or other unanticipated event).
+Additionally, the reserve force shall be of sufficient size to enable the Contractor to provide post coverage in the event of scheduled or unscheduled contractor security guard absences.
+All reserve security guards must meet the minimum qualification standards required in this BPA before working any post under this BPA. - B. The Contractor shall ascertain how this reserve security guard force shall be acquired and maintained; however, the Government strongly recommends that the Contractor maintain a reserve force equivalent to at least 10% of the existing security guard force at any given time.
+The Contractor should factor the costs for maintaining a reserve security guard force into the offering prices, as they will not be itemized or paid for separately by the Government after BPA award.

-C-12 Limitation on Labor-hours to be Provided by Individual Employees
+12 Limitation on Labor-hours to be Provided by Individual Employees